nielst/dbrunner-py3/README.md

 How to run
 --------------

-POST to the following endpoint to run a stored configuration: Configuration 1 is in working state
+POST to the following endpoint to run a stored configuration: Configuration id 1 is in working state

     POST: http://dbrunner-env.us-west-2.elasticbeanstalk.com/run/{config_id}
     Content-Type: application/json